 In 1993 Shireen married Frank Stuart, a prominent business man who shared the family's desire to maintain and improve the camp.
 He worked endless hours for many years to create 2 regulation football fields and beautify the campus.
 Frank passed away in 2016.
 The family continues to operate and improve the facility.
 Over the years, the camp has constantly been improved, expanded, and has tripled in capacity.
 The facility is 90% accessible by wheelchairs.
 Over 7,000 persons attend Camp Shadow Pines annually.

-Camp Shadow Pines is committed to being the faithful steward of the land and facilities our lease agreement allows us to use.
+Many of the staff members at Camp Shadow Pines have faithfully served our guests for over twenty years.
+They are noted for "going the extra mile" to ensure every camper has a wonderful mountain top experience.
+We are committed to being the faithful stewards of the land and facilities that our lease agreement allows us to use.
 In cooperation with the U.S. Forest Service, we assist in preserving the trees, aid the U.S Game and Fish with wild life protection, work with local ranchers to insure water access, repair roads and trails, and much more.

 Valente & Tamara Jacobia

 We can never predict the weather, but generally you can expect temperatures 20–25 degrees cooler than in Phoenix.
 The altitude is approximately 7000 feet.
 A jacket or sweater maybe needed in the summer and very warm clothing in the winter.